Are you suffering from the dry, cracked skin caused by eczema?

 Does It Really Work?

+Yes, it certainly did at my house.
 You can also use this Eczema Skin Salve anywhere on your body to combat, not just dermatitis, but any type of dry skin and as a bonus it smells great!
 My hubby loved the smell so much he immediately pilfered one of my jars.
 Guess I’ll be making some more sooner than I thought!

 Eczema Skin Salve

 1/2 cup extra-virgin coconut oil

 1/4 cup extra-virgin olive oil

 3 tbsp. beeswax pastilles